lerenn/asyncapi-codegen/README.md

 [here](./examples/ping/asyncapi.yaml).

-> The code for this example have already been generated and can be [read here](./examples/ping/nats), in the subdirectories `server/` and `client/`.
+> The code for this example have already been generated and can be [read here](./examples/ping/nats), in the subdirectories `app/` and `user/`.
 You can execute the example with `make run`.

-In order to recreate the code for client and application, you have to run this command:
+In order to recreate the code for user and application, you have to run this command:

 ```shell
 # Install the tool